-The choice of words is often determined by a:
+The choice of words is often determined by:

-- (a) desire to make it impossible for judges to change the meaning; - (b) desire to make a major policy change as uncontentious as possible; - (c) desire to compromise, or a need to compromise, to ensure that major aspects of the draft statute get through the legislative process, and are not blocked by the opposition within, or external to, the government.
+- (1) a desire to make it impossible for judges to change the meaning; - (2) a desire to make a major policy change as uncontentious as possible;

+(3) a desire to compromise, or a need to compromise, to ensure that major aspects of the draft statute get through the legislative process, and are not blocked by the opposition within, or external to, the government.

-In the Court of Appeal, in Mandla v Dowell Lee, Lord Denning looked at the history of the word 'ethnic', charting its meaning and usage through three editions of the Oxford English Dictionary (1890, 1934, 1972).
-He used the classic dictionary approach argument: when in doubt, use the dictionary.
+In the Court of Appeal in Mandla v Dowell Lee, Lord Denning looked at the history of the word 'ethnic', charting its meaning and usage through three editions of the Oxford English Dictionary (1890, 1934, 1972).
 However, he always argued that words do not and cannot have a literal meaning and yet, here, in a highly contentious case, he traced the history of words.

-He noted that, in its original Greek form, 'ethnic' meant 'heathen' and was used by the translators of the Old Testament from Hebrew to Greek to mean non-Israelite, or gentile.
+He noted that, in its original Greek form, 'ethnic' meant 'heathen' and was used by the translators of the Old Testament from Hebrew to Greek to mean nonIsraelite, or gentile.
 Earlier in this text, in Chapter 2, we considered the issue of the use of the phrase 'the original Greek'.
 He identified the first use of 'ethnic' in English as describing people who were not Christian or Jewish.